 OpenAI’s Custom Instructions feature offers a practical way to imbue ChatGPT with a form of persistent memory.
 Users can provide information about themselves or set specific instructions for how ChatGPT should respond.
 This data is then considered in all subsequent conversations, aiding in turning on ChatGPT memory for personalized use.

-How to Set Custom Instructions
+How to Set Custom Instructions to Enable ChatGPT Memory

 - Access Settings: Navigate to your ChatGPT account settings.